 Conducting Thorough Project Site Assessments

-Producing Technically Sound Renewable Energy Permitting Application Documents
+Producing Technically Sound Application Documents for Solar Permitting in Virginia

-Securing Special Exception Permits for Renewable Energy Development
+Securing Special Exception Permits for Virginia Solar Development

 Dudek recently completed the local permitting phase for a Special Exception Permit for renewable energy development in Westmoreland County, Virginia.
 The process for this Special Exception Permit includes a completed application package with boundary surveys and topographical maps, as well as two board meetings with the County.
 In just four months, we successfully navigated the County process and helped the client obtain a Special Exception Permit from the County.
 The completed application package was approved without comments or negative feedback from either the County or residents.